anduenescu/OrderManagementApp/README.md

 # OrderManagementApp

-OrderManagementApp is a RESTful Web API built with ASP.NET Core 8 that simulates an e-commerce backend.
-It allows user authentication, product management, order processing, and sales reporting.
-The architecture emphasizes clean OOP principles, separation of concerns, and secure API access through JWT-based authentication.
+The OrderManagementApp is a RESTful Web API built using ASP.NET Core 8.
+It simulates a basic e-commerce backend and supports operations such as:

+- User registration and login (JWT authentication)

+- Product browsing, searching, and management

+- Cart operations (adding to cart)

+- Order placement and reporting (top products, monthly sales)

 ## Technologies Used